VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 build_srpm) and then patch and re-builds the SRPM, if needed, then the OS and StarlingX RPM spec-files are parsed and built.
 There is a dependency generator that can be used after the first complete build to reduce the build time.
-Additionally there are checks to determine if a package needs to be rebuilt.
+Additionally, there are checks to determine if a package needs to be rebuilt.

-The existing build system can not modify or build other Linux/GNU based Operating Systems as they use different packing systems or versions of packages that are getting patches applied (that may not apply to different version).
+The existing build system cannot modify or build other Linux/GNU based Operating Systems as they use different packing systems or versions of packages that are getting patches applied (that may not apply to a different version).

 STX build tools currently generate currently only RPMs for CentOS operating system due to two main reasons: